automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Medusaceratops.md

 # Medusaceratops
-## Description: This frilled dinosaur was a close relative of Centrosaurus.
+## This frilled dinosaur was a close relative of Centrosaurus.